 For the finest short term lodging in the Upper East Side of Manhattan, NYC, escape to the Lexington Suite, which occupies the entire fourth floor of 1871 House.
-The suite consists of two rear bedrooms (one queen and one twin), in addition to a large front room with another queen-size bed and adjacent open living area.
+The suite consists of a rear bedroom with a queen bed in addition to an expansive front room with another queen-size bed and adjacent open living area.
+There isn’t a separate living room.
+There is a small room in the back part of the apartment that is ideal for a work-from-home-setup or dining space.
+It has been furnished with a drop leaf table and chairs.
 A full kitchen and central private en-suite bathroom complete the nearly 1000 square feet of luxury.

 The kitchen of the Lexington Suite features a refrigerator, microwave, toaster, dishwasher, stove/oven, and coffeemaker.

--This charming, late 1800s townhouse, is not a modern structure – think creaky floorboards and things as such
+- The charming, late 1800s townhouse, is not a modern structure – think creaky floorboards and things as such.

-- There’s no lift in the building and the flat is four flights up from the entry hall level, so be prepared to haul your luggage
+- There’s no elevator in the building and the apartment is four flights up from the entry hall level, so be prepared to haul your luggage.